Pet Circle

 What kind of vaccination does my ferret need?

-Ferrets should be vaccinated yearly against distemper, which is a viral disease that causes neurological, skin, ocular, and respiratory symptoms, and is often fatal.
+Ferrets should be vaccinated yearly against distemper (canine distemper virus), which is a viral disease that causes neurological, skin, ocular, and respiratory symptoms, and is often fatal.
 Ferrets should be vaccinated once a year.

 Should I desex my ferret?